adobe/spectrum-web-components/projects/documentation/content/guides/getting-start-swc-react.md

 ### Theming

-To ensure that Spectrum Web Components render correctly in your application, all component usages must be wrapped inside a special sp-theme element.
-The corresponding swc-react wrapper component is @swc-react/theme, and the wrapper component name is Theme.
+To ensure that Spectrum Web Components render correctly in your application, all component usages must be wrapped inside a special `sp-theme` customer element.
+The corresponding swc-react wrapper component is `@swc-react/theme`, and the wrapper component name is Theme.
 The Theme component acts like a React Context component.
 Here's a complete code example:

 ```jsx
 import React from "react";